repoze/repoze.configuration/docs/config.rst

 conflict, and raising an error unless the directive is an override (see :ref:`include_override`).

+If a directive returns a dictionary (or a sequence of dictionaries, one of) which contains an ``override`` key, and the ``override`` key is true, it means that the directive should override any existing registration, even if it conflicts with an existing registration.

 A directive may also return ``None``, in which case no deferred callback is performed, nor is a discriminator registered for the directive.